poulav/poulav/README.md

 ## 🚀 Projects Showcase

+### ☁️ Cloud-Powered Scalable Application
+- Designed and deployed cloud-native applications on AWS, utilizing services like EC2, S3, and RDS.
+- Implemented auto-scaling and load balancing for optimal performance.

 ### 🌐 WordPress Website Enhancement
 - Developed and maintained dynamic websites with custom themes and plugins.
 - Improved performance, user experience, and SEO optimization.